 \subsection{Acquisition Function}

-The next step in the Bayesian optimization is computing the acquisition function whose maximum gives the next point at which to evaluate the objective function.
-A common choice of acquisition function is the expected improvement that suggests to evaluate $f$ in a point that, on average, improves on $f_m$ the most~\cite{Frazier2018}.
+The next step in the Bayesian optimization is computing the acquisition function, whose maximum gives the next point at which to evaluate the objective function.
+A common choice of acquisition function is the Expected Improvement (EI): this function suggests which points, on average, improve on $f_m$ the most~\cite{Frazier2018}.
 This choice corresponds to defining the acquisition function $\textrm{EI}(\btheta) = \mathbb{E}[u(\btheta)]$ as the average value of the utility function $u(\btheta) = \max[0, f_m - f(\btheta)]$ such that the lower $f(\btheta)$ is with respect to the current minimum, the larger the utility $u(\btheta)$ will be.

 By considering that $f(\btheta)$ is a Gaussian process, we can obtain an analytical expression for $\mathrm{EI}(\btheta)$ as